ROAD WITHOUT SHOULDERS

-It’s tight, it’s hot, everything is on the street.
+It’s narrow, it’s hot, everything is on the road.

-You can’t stop… you can only go forward… And what I encountered on the way, I photographed.
-Everything along the way presents itself so authentic – to feel, smell, hear, see and touch it.
+And I absorbed everything that I encountered along the way.
+Everything on the way is so authentic – you can feel, smell, hear, see and touch it.

 Ordinary moments that revealed to me the obvious and hidden feelings, beliefs and hopes of individuals.
-Valuable moments of rest, reflection, joy, terror.
-Components of life, so small, so uninteresting, that no one can appreciate.
-Life goes on undisturbed, without people paying any special attention to the moment.
+Precious moments of peacefulness, of contemplation, of joy, of terror.
+Ingredients of life, so small, so insignificant, that no one seems to appreciate them.
+Life goes on undisturbed, without anyone paying special attention to these small moments.

-I experienced them up close – secret, related, faceless, human – just as they always are.
+Up close, I experienced them – hidden, related, faceless, humane – just as they always were.

-The pictures were taken in the summer of 2014, mostly in Jerusalem and Bethlehem.
+The photographes were taken in the summer of 2014, mostly in Jerusalem and Bethlehem.

-My desire not to spoil the mood that was already there with my presence and thereby capture people in their most natural state, led me to the experiment of constantly photographing without being able to see the chosen motifs through the lenses.
-I deliberately didn’t hold the camera in front of my eye, but took the picture with my hand.
+My intention not to disturb the “already-there atmosphere” with my presence and thus to capture the people in their most natural state led me to the experiment photographing without looking through the lenses.